-- 9. The next question which arises for consideration of this Tribunal is, what should be the interest payable on delayed payment of gratuity. - 10.
-It will be useful to reproduce the relevant part of the judgment rendered by this Tribunal in Ramnarayan Singh vs. State of Uttarakhand, 2019(1) UD 698, herein below for convenience: - "22.
-In the backdrop of the above noted facts, the only other question, which is left for determination of this Tribunal now is-how much interest should be awarded to the petitioner for delayed payment of gratuity? - 23.
-In the decision of D.D.Tiwari (D) Thr.
+13. It will be useful to reproduce the relevant part of the judgment rendered by this Tribunal in Ramnarayan Singh vs. State of Uttarakhand, 2019(1) UD 698, herein below for convenience:

+"22.
+In the backdrop of the above noted facts, the only other question, which is left for determination of this Tribunal now is- how much interest should be awarded to the petitioner for delayed payment of gratuity?

+23. In the decision of D.D.Tiwari (D) Thr.
 Lrs. vs. Uttar Haryana Bijli Vitran Nigam Ltd. and Others, 2014 (5) SLR 721 (S.C.), it was held by Hon'ble Supreme Court that retiral benefit is a valuable right of employee and culpable delay in settlement/ disbursement must be dealt with penalty of payment of interest.
-Regard may also be had to the decision of Hon'ble Apex Court in S.K.Dua vs. State of Haryana and Another, (2008) 1 Supreme Court Cases (L&S) 563, in this context. - 24.
-The aforesaid decisions have been followed by this Tribunal in claim petition No.30/DB/2013 Dwarika Prasad Bhatt vs. State and others, decided on 22.09.2016..
+Regard may also be had to the decision of Hon'ble Apex Court in S.K.Dua vs. State of Haryana and Another, (2008) 1 Supreme Court Cases (L&S) 563, in this context.

+24. The aforesaid decisions have been followed by this Tribunal in claim petition No.30/DB/2013 Dwarika Prasad Bhatt vs. State and others, decided on 22.09.2016..
 The direction given in claim petition No. 30/DB/2013 has also been carried out.

-- 25. Τt is pointed out that Government Order No.979/XXVII(3)Pay/2004 dated 10.08.2004 has been issued by Government of Uttarakhand to regulate interest on delayed payment of gratuity etc. Respondents are, therefore, directed to pay the difference of gratuity, as admissible, and the amount of gratuity which has already been paid, to the petitioner, as per G.O. dated 10.08.2004.
-The rate of interest of gratuity shall be simple rate of interest payable on General Provident Fund till the date of actual payment. - 26.
-Respondents are directed to pay the difference in the amount of gratuity along with admissible interest, as per G.O. dated 10.08.2004, on or before 30.06.2019."
+25. lt is pointed out that Government Order No.979/XXVII(3)Pay/2004 dated 10.08.2004 has been issued by Government of Uttarakhand to regulate interest on delayed payment of gratuity etc. Respondents are, therefore, directed to pay the difference of gratuity, as admissible, and the amount of gratuity which has already been paid, to the petitioner, as per G.O. dated 10.08.2004.
+The rate of interest of gratuity shall be simple rate of interest payable on General Provident Fund till the date of actual payment.

-- 11. The Respondent Department is, therefore, directed to release the retiral dues along with admissible interest on delayed payment of such retiral dues, as above, without unreasonable delay, on presentation of certified copy of this order. - At this stage of dictation, Ld.
-Counsel for the petitioner submitted that full salary and allowances of the petitioner, other than subsistence allowance, have not been paid to him.
-The same is reflected in Office Order No. 151/XXX-1-2019-21(09) 2014 T.C., Dehradun dated 14.02.2018, issued by Personnel Department (1) Govt. of Uttarakhand.
-Para 4 of such Office-Order says that the decision on the payment of remaining salary/ allowances of the petitioner, during suspension period, shall be taken after judgment of the Hon'ble Court (in Case Crime No. 13/2016 under Section under Section 7/13 (1) D read with Section 13(2) Prevention of Corruption Act, 1988). - 13.
-It will be pertinent to reproduce Para 54-B, Financial Handbook, Vol. 2 to 4, as below: - "54-B (1) When a Government servant who has been suspended is reinstated or would have been so reinstated but for his retirement on superannuation while under suspension, the authority competent to order reinstatement shall consider and make a specific order-

-- (a) regarding the pay and allowances to be paid to the Government servant for the period of suspension ending with reinstatement or the date of his retirement on superannuation as the case may be; and - (b) whether or not the said period shall be treated as a period spent on duty. - Now, since the petitioner has secured acquittal in Case Crime No. 13/2016, therefore, it is obligated on the respondent department to take a decision on the salary/ allowances, other than subsistence allowance, of the petitioner without unreasonable delay. - 15.
-Petition thus stands disposed of.
+26. Respondents are directed to pay the difference in the amount of gratuity along with admissible interest, as per G.O. dated 10.08.2004, on or before 30.06.2019."

+14. The petition is disposed of by directing the respondent department to release the retiral dues along with admissible interest on delayed payment of such retiral dues, as above, without unreasonable delay, on presentation of certified copy of this order.
 No order as to costs.

+15. So far as the salary of suspension period is concerned, it will be pertinent to reproduce Para 54-B, Financial Handbook, Vol. 2 to 4, as below:

+"54-B (1) When a Government servant who has been suspended is reinstated or would have been so reinstated but for his retirement on superannuation while under suspension, the authority competent to order reinstatement shall consider and make a specific order-

+(a) regarding the pay and allowances to be paid to the Government servant for the period of suspension ending with reinstatement or the date of his retirement on superannuation as the case may be; and

+(b) whether or not the said period shall be treated as a period spent on duty.

+16. The respondent department is accordingly, directed to take a decision on the salary/ allowances, other than subsistence allowance, of the petitioner without unreasonable delay.